 The Peters Cartridge Company in Kings Mills was a significant source of commuter business for the company.
 Because of the dangerous nature of the facility, buildings were scattered along the river, and employees were not allowed to live too close by.
 As mentioned in the overall company history, the French Brothers Dairy in Lebanon provided a robust business in milk to serve the Cincinnati city hospitals.
 1.3 million passengers used the rapid division in 1912, actually beating out the CG&P and only a little less than the CL&A. This traffic was mostly siphoned off of the parallel CL&N Railroad which predated it by 20-some years and was operating slower steam service.

-Continuing north through Blue Ash, the track followed Kenwood Road to the CL&N crossing at Bell Avenue, where the tracks then struck off on their own right-of-way again on the journey to Butler County.
+Continuing north through Blue Ash, the track followed Kenwood Road to the CL&N crossing at Bell Avenue, where the tracks then paralleled the railroad on the way to Butler County.
 There's a noticeable tree line in the office park west of Deerfield Road at Corporate Drive where the IR&T deviated from the CL&N by a few hundred feet.
 Tracks snugged up to the CL&N until Tylersville Road in Mason where they moved onto Reading Road to Main Street in the heart of Mason, before striking out to the east on the way to Kings Mills with power lines representing the location.
 Some grading is visible in Kings Mills along Miami Street.
 The old Kings Mills station still remains on King Avenue.
 Behind there, the right-of-way is in a cut through the back side of Carter Park where the remains of the pictured trestle can be found.
 After reaching the bottom of the hill, the tracks crossed under the CL&N's Middletown & Cincinnati line, though nothing remains to be seen from there through the bulk of South Lebanon.
 The right-of-way splits off of Lebanon Road at Dry Run Road since the power lines follow the roadbed and not the street.
 There's not much to see on the way to Lebanon due to more recent construction of OH-48, however there are still tracks buried under the streets of downtown Lebanon.
 Cracks were telegraphing through the pavement on Mulberry Street as of 2006.
 This is one of the only instances of actual interurban era tracks remaining anywhere in the Cincinnati area.

 Photographs from Pleasant Ridge to Lebanon